-- 5.4 Appendix 3 provides the proposed framework for the new arrangements which have been grouped in four main threads: service user consultative groups, stakeholder events, a virtual service user panel, and task and finish groups. - 5.4.1 Appendix 4 provides the draft Terms of Reference for the proposed Adult Services Stakeholder Conference. - 5.4.2 Appendix 5 provides the draft Terms of Reference for the proposed Children's Services Stakeholder Conference. - 5.4.3 Appendix 6 provides the draft generic Terms of Reference for the proposed Service User Consultative Groups.
+- Appendix 3 provides the proposed framework for the new arrangements which have been grouped in four main threads: service user consultative groups, stakeholder events, a virtual service user panel, and task and finish groups. - 3.4.1 Appendix 4 provides the draft Terms of Reference for the proposed Adult Services Stakeholder Conference. - 3.4.2 Appendix 5 provides the draft Terms of Reference for the proposed Children's Services Stakeholder Conference. - 3.4.3 Appendix 7 provides the draft Procedure for Commissioning Task and Finish Project Groups.